-Only The Finest Healthy Natural Dog Treats For Your Friend!
+Only The Finest Organic Dog Treats For Your Pup!

 Feed your pet with top of the line healthy natural dog treats!
 We have extensively researched to give you and your canine companion enjoyable, as well as beneficial treats that we know they will love.
 So stop feeding them that rubbish and see for yourself!

 Before we start, we hope this article and the products on it provide some help to you.
 Also, this site may collect a share of sales from some of the links on this page, but at no extra cost to the buyer.
 Finally, at the time of publication, all items and prices were accurate.

 The good news is; There are loads of healthy alternatives available and we have reviewed some of the best natural treats for dogs which are high in nutritional value, may even have some health benefits and best of all taste “Pawsome”.

 Pooch and Mutt

 Barker and Barker

 The kennel club estimates that between 30 and 60% of dogs in the UK are overweight so it is essential that we as responsible pet owners control their calorie intake and know exactly what we are feeding our four-legged friends.
 Some breeds are prone to gaining weight such as Labradors, Beagles, Staffordshire Bull Terriers and Pugs to name a few but the wrong diet, feeding too many treats and a lack of exercise can cause any dog to pile on the pounds.A chubby pooch may look cute but being overweight can significantly reduce your best friend’s lifespan and lead to several serious health issues including;

 Feeding natural organic dog treats instead of calorie-laden alternatives as part of a balanced diet will reduce the risk of your pet becoming obese, with the added benefit of avoiding some of the downright dangerous ingredients that can be found in some cheap, mass-produced dog treats.

 Commercial Dog Treats- What you need to know.